-There are currently no immunization requirements for travelers entering Costa Rica directly from the U.S., Europe or Canada.
-You do not need to carry your World Health Organization international certificate of vaccination which is probably a good thing since you almost certainly don’t have one.
+No immunizations are required for travelers entering Costa Rica from the U.S., Europe or Canada.
+You do not need an “immunity passport” (aka World Health Organization international certificate of vaccination).

-If you don’t have any stamps in your passport from Africa or South America in the last 90 days then you shouldn’t have any problems.
+If you aren’t a citizen of, or do not have any stamps in your passport from Africa or South America then you shouldn’t have any problems.

-We know this because it is written and because our good friends Justin and Gretchen who run Enter Costa Rica had to spend an extra week in a cheap hotel room in Ecuador laying around with the fever and other side effects of the vaccine before returning home to Arenal after their honeymoon.
+We know this because it is written and because our friends had to spend an extra week in a cheap hotel room in Ecuador laying around with the fever and other side effects of the vaccine before returning home to Arenal after their honeymoon.